spg/spg.github.com/_posts/2016-11-12-pytest-intro.md

 In the example above, in order to write the simplest test case, I had to: import the `unittest` module, create a test class, write the `main` sentinel, include a `self` parameter in my test function and use the bundled `assertTrue` function.

-Compare this with the equivalent using `pytest`:
+Compare this with the equivalent using [pytest](https://pytest.org):

 ```python
 def can_explode(item):